 STOPPING off in Harlow with their ‘cheeky, funny and feisty’ show, The Lady Boys of Bangkok enjoyed their third year of success in the Town.

-Dan Powell (28), the Digital and Audience Development Assistant for the Harlow Playhouse, said that ‘we [The Playhouse] pride ourselves on diversity and background’, meaning there was no controversy when the show came to town.
+Dan Powell (28), the Digital and Audience Development Assistant for the Harlow Playhouse, said there was no controversy when the show came to town, adding ‘We [The Playhouse] pride ourselves on diversity and background.’

 If a cabaret show isn’t your cup of tea, the Playhouse boasts an interesting line up in the coming months.
 This includes: Ed Byrne (31st Oct), BBC Music: Introducing (7th Nov) and the Russian State Ballet (16th Nov).
 However, the biggest production for the year is the Christmas pantomime, Peter Pan.
 Running through the entire month of December, the pantomime will see West End actor, Rob Houchen as Peter Pan himself.

-Support you local groups or see a big name, it’s all your choice at Harlow Playhouse and well worth going if you’re looking to see something dazzling.
+Support your local groups or see a big name, it’s all your choice at Harlow Playhouse and well worth going along if you’re looking to see something dazzling.